Homotopy category: Concrete categories

-While the objects of a homotopy category are sets (with additional structure), the morphisms are not actual functions between them, but rather a classes of functions (in the naive homotopy category) or "zigzags" of functions (in the homotopy category).
+While the objects of a homotopy category are sets (with additional structure), the morphisms are not actual functions between them, but rather classes of functions (in the naive homotopy category) or "zigzags" of functions (in the homotopy category).
 Indeed, Freyd showed that neither the naive homotopy category of pointed spaces nor the homotopy category of pointed spaces is a concrete category.
 That is, there is no faithful functor from these categories to the category of sets.

 Model categories

 There is a more general concept: the homotopy category of a model category.
 A model category is a category C with three distinguished types of morphisms called fibrations, cofibrations and weak equivalences, satisfying several axioms.
 The associated homotopy category is defined by localizing C with respect to the weak equivalences.

 This construction, applied to the model category of topological spaces with its standard model structure (sometimes called the Quillen model structure), gives the homotopy category defined above.
 Many other model structures have been considered on the category of topological spaces, depending on how much one wants to simplify the category.
 For example, in the Hurewicz model structure on topological spaces, the associated homotopy category is the naive homotopy category defined above.

 The same homotopy category can arise from many different model categories.
 An important example is the standard model structure on simplicial sets: the associated homotopy category is equivalent to the homotopy category of topological spaces, even though simplicial sets are combinatorially defined objects that lack any topology.
 Some topologists prefer instead to work with compactly generated weak Hausdorff spaces; again, with the standard model structure, the associated homotopy category is equivalent to the homotopy category of all topological spaces.

 For a more algebraic example of a model category, let A be a Grothendieck abelian category, for example the category of modules over a ring or the category of sheaves of abelian groups on a topological space.
 Then there is a model structure on the category of chain complexes of objects in A, with the weak equivalences being the quasi-isomorphisms.
-The resulting homotopy category is called the derived category D(A).
+The resulting homotopy category is called the derived category DA.

 Finally, the stable homotopy category is defined as the homotopy category associated to a model structure on the category of spectra.
 Various different categories of spectra have been considered, but all the accepted definitions yield the same homotopy category.